Home

 Understanding these rules is crucial for ensuring that former spouses of military members receive the benefits they are entitled to after a divorce.
 These rules help clarify eligibility and streamline the process, providing much-needed support during a challenging time.

-Navigating the complexities of military divorce requires expert legal guidance.
-At Edgar & Dow, we specialize in family law with a deep understanding of the unique issues faced by military families.
-Our experienced attorneys can help you understand your rights and secure the benefits you deserve.
+At Edgar & Dow, we focus on family law and have a deep understanding of the unique issues faced by military families.
+When you need to hire a divorce lawyer, our experienced attorneys can help you understand your rights and secure the benefits you deserve.

 Whether you’re dealing with the division of military retired pay or determining eligibility for benefits under the 10-10, 10-20, or 20-20-15 rules, Edgar & Dow is here to help.
 Contact us today to schedule a consultation and ensure that your interests are protected.